 - No additional plugins built-in - you add what you need and nothing more

-- Flexible CSS grid for advanced customizations
+- Flexible CSS grid for advanced customization

 - Translation-ready for reaching a global audience

-- Adherence to accessibility rules so all site visitors can enjoy your website
+- Adherence to accessibility rules, so all site visitors can enjoy your website

 And, if anything you need is missing, you can be sure the Woo team has created an extension for it that you can easily install on your website.